 Which sounds bloody good.

-NOTE: Scully is due to open on Thursday March 1st.
+NOTE: Scully is open for lunch and dinner, Monday-Saturday; and for lunch on Sundays.
 You can find out more, and make a booking right HERE.

 Scully | 4 St. James’s Market, SE1Y 4QU

 If you’re in the neighbourhood… here are the best things to do in St. James‘s…